-The BMW logo creation and evolution theories
+The BMW logo evolution

 The BMW logo is controversial in the meaning that stands behind it.
 There are several ideas and myths.

 According to the first version it represents the Bavarian origin since the Bavarian flag combination is white and blue.
 It seems an obvious conclusion as the products are produced in Bavaria.
 But could it be that simple?
-The Trademark Act prohibited such logo because it seemed to use symbols of national sovereignty which is against the rules, but the BMW marketers are known for solving the problem by inventing another origin history…
+The Trademark Act prohibited such a logo because it seemed to use symbols of national sovereignty which is against the rules, but the BMW marketers are known for solving the problem by inventing another origin history…

 The history of the logo according to this theory starts with the 1929 aircraft magazine cover illustration.
 The roundel is thought to be a representation of the spinning propeller blades creating silver quarters against the blue sky.
 The logo creator was so fascinated by the view of the shining disk, so he pictured it in the logo.
 The BMW letters were also seen through the spinning blades.
 But this story leads to another myth that the plane was the first thing created by BMW the company originally produced the core engines, not their propeller parts.

-There is every reason to believe that the logo was created with the preserving of some old RAPP-company logo features such as the text placement and the Bavarian flag color combination to respect the company origin.
+There is every reason to believe that the logo was created with the preservation of some old RAPP-company logo features such as the text placement and the Bavarian flag color combination to respect the company origin.
 But remembering the Trademark Act statements and fact that the propeller version is so popular around the world, we can say that the BMW marketing department did a great job creating the explanation that was meet so well in publicity and has been remembered by the fans as the true logo origin history.

 Today, BMW is all over the world.
-The logo has been a symbol of taste, sophistication and class since it was registered in 1917 and placed on Dixi, the first car to wear it, in 1929.
+The logo has been a symbol of taste, sophistication, and class since it was registered in 1917 and placed on Dixi, the first car to wear it, in 1929.
 The company rarely changes the logo design and does it do slightly that we can conclude that it is one of the most successful logo ideas ever invented.